What content types do you need in your B2B content marketing strategy?

-If If you’re struggling to understand the difference between the types of content usually employed in a B2B content marketing strategy—and when to use them—you’re not alone.
-A consultancy in America recently put out a piece that listed a whopping great 105 types of content we marketers can use to fill up our content calendars.
+If you’re struggling to understand the difference between the types of content usually employed in a B2B content marketing strategy—and when to use them—you’re not alone.

-We agree that’s quite an extensive list.
-But you don’t need to get your head around all 105 in order to start turning visitors into customers.
-Here’s our breakdown of the major content types you need to be concerned with right now—and where in a B2B content marketing strategy, or inbound marketing funnel, they are best employed.
+Here’s our breakdown of the major content types you need to be concerned with right now—and where in a B2B content marketing strategy and inbound marketing funnel or the Flywheel Model are best employed.

 - be relatively short and snappy